MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/access-to-sql-server.md

 To migrate your Access database to SQL Server, you need:

-- to verify your source environment is supported.
+- To verify your source environment is supported.
 - [SQL Server Migration Assistant for Access](https://www.microsoft.com/download/details.aspx?id=54255).